ARM-software/arm-trusted-firmware/docs/process/security.rst

 Attribution
 -----------

-We will name and thank you in the ``change-log.rst`` distributed with the source code and in any published security advisory.
+We will name and thank you in the :ref:`Change Log & Release Notes` distributed with the source code and in any published security advisory.

 Security Advisories